Pool B: Rassie Erasmus’s Springboks can turn over the All Blacks

 The dark horses

-This is perhaps the least competitive pool of all, with Italy looking unlikely to challenge either New Zealand or South Africa.
+This is perhaps the most uncompetitive pool of all, with Italy looking very unlikely to challenge either New Zealand or South Africa.
 Meanwhile, both Namibia and Canada look someway short of causing an upset against the Azzurri.
 However, don’t put it past the Springboks to turn over the All Blacks in the first round and top the pool.

 Herschel Jantjies’ sensational South Africa debut, in the 35-17 Rugby Championship win over Australia at Ellis Park, was perfectly timed.
-The 23-year-old scored two tries against the Wallabies and followed it up with a try in the last play of the game to earn a 16-16 draws with the All Blacks at the end of July.
-Jantjies is a sure to make an impact in Japan, where his scintillating pace and excellent support running will make him a serious weapon in the Boks’ armour.
+The 23-year-old scored two tries against the Wallabies before crossing again in the 16-16 draw with the All Blacks, earning himself a place on the plane to Japan.
+His scintillating pace and excellent support running will make him a serious weapon in the Boks’ armour.

 The Springboks renaissance under Erasmus is such that they will fancy their chances of turning over the All Blacks in what promises to be an absorbing and hugely physical encounter.
 Italy should pick up regulation victories over Canada and Namibia, with the African side looking for a first-ever World Cup win.